pgriffel/pacioli/manual/definitions/defindex.markdown

 ---
-title: Index Set Definitions
+title: Index Set Definition
-layout: default
 ---

-# Index Set Definitions
+# Index Set Definition

 An index set definition starts with keyword `defindex` followed by a name, the equal sign, and a set of names.